euroscipy/euroscipy_proceedings/papers/jamie_dean/jamie_dean.rst

    print 'Best Parameters:', bestParameters print 'Best Score:', bestScore

-To obtain an unbiased estimate of the model prediction score on new data a nested 5-fold cross-validation was carried out, with area under the receiver operating characteristic curve used as the scoring function:
+To obtain an unbiased estimate of the model prediction score on new data a nested 5-fold cross-validation was carried out, with area under the receiver operating characteristic (ROC) curve used as the scoring function:

 .. code-block:: python